-The following charts show revenue sufficiency for facilities at each emission target and by technology.
-To reiterate, revenue sufficiency here only relates to the energy market - we have not included analysis of the capacity market side.
+The following charts show revenue sufficiency for facilities at each emissions target and by technology.
+To reiterate, revenue sufficiency here only relates to the energy market - we have not included analysis of capacity market revenue.

 To be clear, revenue sufficiency is defined by the extent to which a facility can recover its costs.
 In the following charts, a facility's revenues are sufficient if the bars (indicative of revenue less variable costs) are at least as high as the red horizontal line (representative of the facility's total annualised build, connection and FOM costs).